KvitnucaZahradka/parsley/_posts/2016-09-28-welcome-to-jekyll.markdown

 and non-trendsetters.
 I split the trendsetting papers to the papers belonging to the top trendsetting authors (the upper five per-cent).
 I call that set **a golden standard**.
-I have done that to have base to which I can calculate the **[cosine similarities]** of the rest of the papers to teh **golden standard**.
+I have done that to have base to which I can calculate the **[cosine similarities]** of the rest of the papers to the **golden standard**.
 By this I engineered the global feature for each article.
 Moreover for each paper I calculated the local features (meaning related to the paper itself regardless the corpus).
 The following summarises all features calculated for each paper.
 By selecting following features I wanted to catch the formal structure together with factual structure